Floflis/HTML5-Android-Pattern-LockScreen/README.md

 # Project status
-⚠️ This project has been archived.
-Please check my other project: https://github.com/manekinekko/angular-screen-lock
+⚠️ This project has been archived upstream.
+Please check their other project: https://github.com/manekinekko/angular-screen-lock; Even with the upstream deprecation, this pattern lockscreen library will still be used (as it is vanilla JS without the need of AngularJS).

 ## HTML5-Android-Pattern-LockScreen